autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 linkTitle: "Staking"
 weight: 6
 description: >
-  Autonity's Liquid Staking model, staking and staking rewards, temporal constraints governing staking transitions, and economic penalties for Byzantine behaviour.
+  Autonity's Liquid Staking and Penalty-Absorbing Stake (PAS) model, staking and staking rewards, temporal constraints governing staking transitions, and economic penalties for Byzantine behaviour.
 ---

 ## Overview

-Autonity implements the Tendermint Proof of Stake consensus protocol, enhanced by a liquid staking model.
+Autonity implements the Tendermint Proof of Stake consensus protocol, enhanced by a [liquid staking](/concepts/staking/#liquid-staking) and [Penalty-Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas) model.
 PoS consensus secures the network by an economic incentivisation scheme that rewards honest behaviour with revenue from transaction fees and punishes dishonest behaviour by slashing penalties that may confiscate a portion of bonded stake or otherwise impact the staking rewards a [validator](/glossary/#validator) would earn while participating in consensus.

 Stake in an Autonity network is represented as the [Newton](/concepts/protocol-assets/newton/) stake token.
 Any network participant holding Newton becomes a [stakeholder](/glossary/#stakeholder) and is able to participate in securing the network and earn a share of [staking rewards](/glossary/#staking-rewards) proportionate to their stake in return.
 As default, Newton is in an unbonded and unlocked state and can be transferred to other stakeholders.
-On bonding, Newton is locked and no longer transferrable; Liquid Newton is minted to the stakeholder in equal proportion to the stake locked.
-In this liquid staking model the Liquid Newton receives the staking reward entitlements due to the bonded stake it represents, and Liquid Newton is transferrable.
+On bonding, Newton is locked and no longer transferrable; Liquid Newton is minted for [delegated](/glossary/#delegated) stake in equal proportion to the stake locked.
+In this liquid staking model the Liquid Newton receives the staking reward entitlements due to the bonded stake it represents; Liquid Newton is transferrable.
 To redeem stake, the converse to bonding occurs.
-Liquid Newton is burned (so it is no longer tradable) and after the expiry of a [locking (unbonding) period](/concepts/staking/#unbondingperiod) the bonded Newton is redeemed.
+Liquid Newton for [delegated](/glossary/#delegated) stake is burned (so it is no longer tradable) and after the expiry of a [locking (unbonding) period](/concepts/staking/#unbondingperiod) the bonded Newton is redeemed.

 Staking is open - any network participant is able to purchase stake token and bond stake by [delegation](/glossary/#delegation) to validators.

-Staking rewards are distributed to stake that is actively backing consensus.
+Staking rewards are distributed to [delegated](/glossary/#delegated) stake that is actively backing consensus.
 That is, to the subset of validator nodes participating in the [consensus committee](/glossary/#consensus-committee).
 Stake delegators to committee member validators receive a share of those rewards in proportion _pro rata_ to their share of the stake bonded to the committee.

+{{% alert title="Note" %}}
+Note that in Autonity's [Penalty-Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas) model, validator [self-bonded](/glossary/#self-bonded) stake does _not_ result in minting of liquid newton or earn staking rewards.
+Validator revenue is derived from commission, block proposal, and slashing rewards.
+See [validator economics](/concepts/validator/#validator-economics).
+{{% /alert %}}

 ## Liquid staking

-Autonity implements a liquid staking model.
+Autonity implements a liquid staking model, bringing benefits of:

-Liquid staking has benefits of:

 - Capital efficiency: rewards from staking combined with the liquidity benefits of bonded stake that is transferable.
-- Composability: liquid stake tokens can be used in other protocols (eg, as collateral).
+- Composability: liquid stake tokens can be used in other protocols (e.g., as collateral).

 ### Liquid Newton

-Liquid Newton is minted when Newton stake token is bonded to a validator.
+Liquid Newton is minted for [delegated](/glossary/#delegated) Newton stake bonded to a validator.
 On registration each validator has an ERC20 Liquid Newton contract created and deployed autonomously by the Autonity Protocol Contract (which maintains a registry of all Liquid Newton token contracts deployed).

+It is important to note that stake bonded by the validator operator to its own validator - [self-bonded](/glossary/#self-bonded) stake - does _not_ result in minting of Liquid Newton.
+This is because of the [Penalty-Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas) model.

-Liquid Newton is validator-specific; there is a separate ERC20 token for each registered validator.
-Therefore, all Liquid Newton for a given validator is fungible, but Liquid Newton tokens of different validators are _not_ fungible with each other.
+Liquid Newton is validator-specific because there is a separate ERC20 token for each registered validator.
+Liquid Newton for a given validator is fungible, but Liquid Newton tokens of different validators are _not_ fungible with each other.

-When stake is bonded to a validator, Liquid Newton is minted for Newton staked and the staked Newton is locked.
-The amount of Liquid Newton minted is subject to the amount of bonded stake the validator has at the time the bonding is applied.
+When [delegated](/glossary/#delegated) stake is bonded to a validator, Liquid Newton is minted for the Newton staked and the staked Newton is locked.
+The amount of Liquid Newton minted is subject to the amount of delegated stake the validator has at the time the bonding is applied.
 This conversion rate between Liquid Newton and Newton is maintained by a validator's Liquid Newton contract as the reference price for Newton bonding and unbonding operations.
 The  rate is determined by the ratio of issued liquid tokens over the total amount of stake tokens bonded to the validator.

 As consequence, the Liquid Newton minted is subject to any accountability and omissions penalties applied to the validator resulting in a stake slashing event:

-- If at the time of bonding a validator's bonded stake amount _has not_ been reduced by a stake slashing event, then Liquid Newton is minted `1:1` for the Newton staked.
+- If at the time of bonding a validator's [delegated](/glossary/#delegated) stake amount _has not_ been reduced by a stake slashing event, then Liquid Newton is minted `1:1` for the [delegated](/glossary/#delegated) Newton staked.
-- However, if the validator's existing bonded stake is less than the amount of issued Liquid Newton, then Liquid Newton is minted in proportion to the validator's bonded stake remaining, resulting in a `>1:1` issuance of Liquid Newton for Newton staked
+- However, if the validator's existing [delegated](/glossary/#delegated) stake amount is less than the supply of issued Liquid Newton, then Liquid Newton is minted in proportion to the validator's [delegated](/glossary/#delegated) stake remaining, resulting in a `>1:1` issuance of Liquid Newton for Newton staked

 This tokenomic mechanism ensures that a validator's Liquid Newton tokens remain fungible as they are issued over time: the amount of Liquid Newton issued on bonding has value matching that of the Newton being bonded.